 Start A Career While Serving Your Country

 Have you ever considered joining a United States Military band or chorus as a career path?
 Many students, both during and after college, join a military music program for a variety of reasons.
 Some of the benefits include providing a stable career as a musician and financial aid with tuition assistance and student loan repayment.
 However, the most valuable benefit is the opportunity to serve their country.
-Most do it to serve their country.

 Defining a military music ensemble